ravelinx22/instasearch/README.md

-# MERN Boilerplate
+# InstaSearch

 ## Build & Run

-This is a boilerplate for rapid application development using MongoDB, Express, React and NodeJS.
-It also uses the following dependencies to make your application better:
+This is a web app that given a Instagram hashtag finds the 5 other hashtags that appear more often with the given hashtag in a photo, it uses:

 - Bootstrap and Reactstrap
 - Fontawesome
 - Mongoose
 - React router V4
 - ESLint

+See live demo at: [Link](https://instasearch-web.herokuapp.com/)

 ### Build Project